 The ruler is a vertical axis that appears when the user selects a point on the chart to better illustrate a point’s x and y location.

 The grid lines refer to the horizontal lines that run across the width of the chart plot area and are used to indicate the y-position of a data set.
 There are two types of grid lines: the base line (the minimum value in a data set) and the standard line (any value above or below the baseline).
 Both lines types are distinguished by their visual treatment, baselines are solid and standard lines are dotted.

 The x-axis title is placed at the bottom of the chart plot and is center-aligned with the device screen.
 The title should be clear and concise.

-The empty state for chart is a way to provide guidance, context, and delight during moments where the user may experiences connectivity issues or if the app displays an empty data set.
+The empty state for charts is a way to provide guidance, context, and delight during moments where the user may experience connectivity issues or if the app displays an empty data set.
 The illustration works along with a solution-oriented message to express SAP Fiori’s brand identity.
 The empty state consists of the following:

 The title is a single line of text to help the user understand the empty state.
 Keep the messaging clear and concise and the voice and tone consistent with SAP Fiori Moments’ guidelines.

-The description is a small multi-line passage that goes into more detail than the title.
+The description is a small multi-line text that provides more detail than the title.
 The description allows for more text but the message should be concise.

 The chart empty state utilizes a responsive layout to scale the empty state view at different widths.
 The content is reduced or added according to the size of the view.
-For example, the chart header and chart card will display a single-line title whereas the full-screen chart will display an illustration, title, and description.
+For example, the chart header and chart card display a single-line title, whereas the full-screen chart displays an illustration, title, and description.
 This is to reduce visual noise in instances where there are multiple charts on the same page without data.